avocardio/MLinPractice/Documentation.md

 ````

 <br />

 4. *Cheating Features*

-To check if our classifier really works, we tried as a last test to add the features 'replies_count', 'retweets_count' and 'likes_count'.
+To check if our classifier really works, we tried as a last test to add the features replies_count, retweets_count and likes_count.

 Summary:
 ```